Asian/Pacific/American Studies (2016 - 2018)

 - Advanced Research Seminar (SCA-UA 90)

 Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in Asian/Pacific/American studies.
-Students must take one of the following introductory courses: Field Colloquium in Asian/Pacific/American Studies (SCA-UA 3) or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539).
+Students must take one of the following introductory courses: Approaches to the Asian/Pacific/American Experience (SCA-UA 301; offered periodically) or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539; offered every fall).
 They also take four designated Asian/Pacific/American studies electives, of which two must be taught by SCA faculty.
 One A/P/A language course can count as an elective if taught by SCA faculty.

 Language and Linguistic Competency